RM-Terrell/RM-Terrell.github.io/_posts/2020-06-05-docker-part-2.md

 ![two_layers](/assets/img/docker-part-2/two_layers.png)

-Two layers, 167mb and 203mb respectively for a total between them of 370mb.
+The two `npm install` commands create two layers, 167mb and 203mb respectively for a total between them of 370mb.
 And heres the result of the refactor to one `RUN` command:

 ![one_layer](/assets/img/docker-part-2/one_layer.png)